 The Agave flowers come in various colors, and beautiful blue-green leaves grow in solitary rosettes.

 Yellow-orange flowers appear in the summer.

-At other times, thick flower stems grow which produces bright pink flowers in the summer.
+At other times, thick flower stems grow, producing bright pink flowers in the summer.

-They are covered in whitish-lavender powdery coating and sometimes have a fine red edge which runs along the ridge of the leaf.
+They are covered in whitish-lavender powdery coating and sometimes have a fine red edge that runs along the ridge of the leaf.

 The flowers don’t have any distinct scent to them.